ringcentral/ringcentral-api-docs/docs/call-management/call-queues.md

 ## Subscribe for Presence Notification Events

-To receive events about presence changes to an extension, you can make a subscription for the following extension presence information using the following event filter.
-To subscribe for multiple extensions, multiple event filters, one or more per extension can be supplied for a single subscription.
+You can receive events about presence changes to an extension by subscribing to extension specific presence information using an event filter.
+To learn more, consult our documentation relating to our [Presence API](../../../voice/presence/).

-`v1.0/account/{accountId}/extension/{extensionId}/presence?detailedTelephonyState=true`